Pilot Project Grant Opportunity

-Reporting Requirements: Grantees will be required to summarize their research progress in April, 2014.
-A final research and expenditures report will be required in October, 2014.
-Pilot grant awardees will be expected to present a poster summarizing their grant progress during Alzheimer’s Day in May, 2014.
+Grantees will be required to summarize their research progress in April, 2015.
+A final research and expenditures report will be required in October, 2015.
+Pilot grant awardees will be expected to present a poster summarizing their grant progress during Alzheimer’s Day in May, 2015.
 Investigators should acknowledge Northwestern Alzheimer’s Disease Center support and grant number PHS AG13854 on any publications resulting from pilot grant support.

 Please submit completed applications in electronic form to:

 Further information on the Pilot Grant program can be obtained from Dr. John Disterhoft at: Telephone: 312-503-7982 E-mail: email@example.com

 This page last updated Oct 17, 2013